-Ray Daniels answered in part:
+Ray Daniels stated:

 There’s another book called Let There Be Beer by Bob Brown (1932) I came upon not too long ago, which contains, I believe, some of the most lyrical writing on beer I’ve ever read.
 Really wonderful.